nboxhallburnett/IndividualProject/README.md

 # Individual Project

-This repository contains the product and report which I have developed as part of my individual project module during my final year at the University of Huddersfield.
+This repository contains the report and product I have developed for my individual project module during my fourth year at the University of Huddersfield.

 ## Abstract